Masaaki88/ListenAndBabble/README.md

 Additionally, you'll need the VocalTractLab API for Linux, which you can download [here](http://vocaltractlab.de/index.php?page=vocaltractlab-download).
 After downloading it, extract the content into the VTL_API subfolder.

+example.py provides a step-by-step tutorial of how to use the code.